dotnet/AspNetCore.Docs/aspnetcore/tutorials/signalr.md

 This tutorial teaches the basics of building a real-time app using SignalR.
 You learn how to:

-> [!div class="checklist"]
-> * Create a web app project.
+- [ ] Create a web app project.
-> * Add the SignalR client library.
+- [ ] Add the SignalR client library.
-> * Create a SignalR hub.
+- [ ] Create a SignalR hub.
-> * Configure the project to use SignalR.
+- [ ] Configure the project to use SignalR.
-> * Add code that uses the hub to send messages from any client to all connected clients.
+- [ ] Add code that uses the hub to send messages from any client to all connected clients.

 At the end, you'll have a working chat app: